cosmic-community/stickershop/README.md

 ### Code Generation Prompt

-> Create a website for a company Peel Good Co that sells stickers online
+> Create a website for a company Peel Good that sells stickers online

 The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.